-Login, Home Realm Discovery (HRD) and 2FA / MFA
+Login, Home Realm Discovery and MFA

 Home Realm Discovery (HRD)

-in round brackets to select the up-parties.
+to select the authentication methods.

-It is possible to select up to 4 up-parties by name or use the star notation, please see more about selection.
+It is possible to select up to 4 authentication methods by name or use the star notation (*)

 Two-factor authentication (2FA/MFA)